-Experienced non-member model flyers and others wishing to visit and fly at the Club site may do so, subject to these rules, provided that they first contact the Club Chairman for his agreement, and thereby also obtain the necessary time-slot booking in compliance with the government regulations above.
-Flyers also must provide proof of of current membership of either SAA or BMFA and a minimum of current SAA “Bronze” or BMFA “A” accreditation.
+Experienced non-member model flyers and others wishing to visit and fly at the Club site may do so, subject to all Club rules, provided that they first contact the Club Chairman for his agreement, but must provide proof of of current membership of either SAA or BMFA and a minimum of current SAA “Bronze” or BMFA “A” accreditation if they wish to fly solo.

 Visitors are not permitted to fly alone at our site if no Club members are present, and non-flying visitors are not permitted to enter the flying area.
 Visitors, including guests of current members, who fulfil the above criteria and who wish to fly at our club site may attend and fly on up to four occasions per year.
 If they wish to exceed this number of visits they must apply for full club membership.
 It should be understood that the provision and maintenance of a superb flying site such as ours is a considerable on-going expense to our small Club, and donations to the Club by visitors enjoying our facilities are gratefully received.
 The Club reserves the right to refuse access to our site to any person at any time without explanation, and Club Officers have the right to exercise such a ban without prior notice.